There is a lot of info healthy foods helping you lose weight.

 Diet sodas are packed with artificial sweeteners which have actually been shown to stimulate hunger, leading to weight gain, NCBI reports.

 Takeaway: Diet soda may help you to cut some calories, but it may stimulate your appetite.
-It’s best to avoid it all together.
+It’s best to avoid it.

 3. Yogurt – Is Low-Fat Unhealthy or an Unhealthy Food?